minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 [click] They managed to detect [click] silent data corruption, and developed new system to [click] speed up the checkpointing and rollback.

-[click] The improvements is huge, they managed to [click] reduce the training time by more than 95%, and [click] increased the efficiency of Llama 3 training by ~three times compared to Llama 2.
+[click] The improvements is huge, they managed to [click] reduce the training time by more than 95%, and [click] increased the efficiency by ~three times by comparing to Llama 2.
 -->

 ---